vikramlearning/blazorbootstrap/docs/docs/forms/number-input.md

 ### Validations

-Like any other blazor input components, `NumberInput` supports validations.
+Like any other blazor input component, `NumberInput` supports validations.
 Add the DataAnnotations on the `NumberInput` component to validate the user input before submitting the form.
 In the below example, we used <b>Required</b> and <b>Range</b> attributes.

 <img src="https://i.imgur.com/K7bepKc.png" alt="Blazor Bootstrap: Number Input Component - Validations" />